 Get all of these aspects right and you are on to a winner!

-Steps for making Slow Cooker Whole Chicken
+Steps for making a Slow Cooker Whole Chicken

 The ingredients list for this recipe is pretty simple, and the steps are short so it’s an easy recipe to put together!

 Mix together the herbs and spices for the rub, and smother over the chicken with a little oil.
+Rubbing spices directly onto the chicken will ensure that every mouthful is packed with loads of flavour!

 Add the chicken to the slow cooker pot, then pour the stock down the side of the slow cooker, taking care not to wash off the spice mix from the top of the chicken.
 The liquid should reach the top of the wing of the chicken.